The Defiant Ones (TV series): Critical response

-Awards
+Accolades

 The Defiant Ones won the 2017 Grammy Award for Best Music Film and the IDA Award for Best Limited Series.
 The series also garnered five Emmy Award nominations (Outstanding Documentary or Nonfiction Series, Picture Editing for a Nonfiction Program, Sound Editing for a Nonfiction Program, Sound Mixing for a Nonfiction Program, Writing for a Nonfiction Program) and an ACE Eddie nomination for Best Edited Documentary.
 Director Allen Hughes won the NAACP Award for Outstanding Direction in a Documentary.
 Editors Doug Pray and Lasse Järvi won an HPA Award for Outstanding Editing (Television over 30 minutes).